-- 1. Master of Science in Biology, Mathematics, and Nutrition.
+- Master of Science in Biology, Nutrition, and Research Statistics.
 These programs provide students with knowledge of current theory, research, and policy and give them the skills necessary to apply that knowledge to professional careers and advanced study.
-They require a thesis and/or comprehensive examination. - 2.
+The programs require a capstone, or a thesis, and/or a comprehensive examination. - 2.
 Master of Arts in Biology, Mathematics, and Multidisciplinary Sciences.
 These programs provide students with the broad background in their fields of study necessary for excellence in the professions.
 They require a master's project as part of a capstone course and/or comprehensive examination. - 3.
 The School of Mathematics, Science, and Engineering also supports a concentration in Mathematics Education for the Doctor of Philosophy in Education.